thingnoy/telegram-translator-pro/README.md

+# 🌐 Telegram Tools Collection

+A collection of advanced userscripts for Telegram Web to enhance your messaging experience.

+## 📜 Available Scripts

-# 🌐 Telegram Translator Pro
+### 🌐 Telegram Translator Pro

 Advanced real-time translation userscript for Telegram Web with beautiful Liquid Glass UI, intelligent caching, and instant language switching.